sumeetdas/fuml/README.md

         | LocalTimeWithFraction of string
     ```

-* Using incorrect date or time format with a given Format type must throw an error.
+* Using incorrect date or time format with a given Format type must throw an error during deserialization.
 For example, the following will result in an error:
     ```fuml
     UtcDateTime '1996-12-19'
     ```